freeverseio/laos-erc721/README.md

 # ERC721 LAOS template contract

-This repository contains solidity template ERC721 contract.
-It can be used for deploying erc721 contracts on any evm blockchain to be used as ownership in LAOS project.
+This repository houses a Solidity-based ERC721 template contract.
+It is designed for deploying ERC721 contracts on any EVM-compatible blockchain, intended for representing asset ownership within the LAOS project.
 The project is based on [open-zeppeling contracts](https://github.com/OpenZeppelin/openzeppelin-contracts)

 ## Installing dependencies